h365chen/cicd-as-autograder/docs/src/procedure.md

 # Procedure

-This file documents the procedure to create gitlab groups and repos structured in a way to allow educators to easily manage auto-feedback scripts.
+This chapter documents the procedure for creating GitLab groups and repositories structured in a way that allows educators to easily manage auto-feedback scripts.

 ## Personal access token